unocss/unocss/docs/presets/tagify.md

 ## Tagify mode

-This preset can come in handy when you only need a single unocss rule to be apply on an element.
+This preset can come in handy when you only need to apply a single unocss rule to an element.

 ```html
 <span class="text-red"> red text </span>